kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 server names are hosted by the same server.
 This restriction introduces several
 drawbacks:

-* Address validation is required for each connection establishment, thereby restricting the amount of data that a server can initially send.
+* Address validation is required for each connection establishment specifying a different server name, thereby restricting the amount of data that a server can initially send.
 * Each connection would go through the slow-start phase, limiting the amount of data that can be sent by a server during the early stages of each connection.
 * It is hard if not impossible to control the distribution of the bandwidth among the connections.

-Tokens sent using NEW_TOKEN frames mitigate the first two concerns to some extent, though the effectiveness depends on the probability of clients reestablishing the connections using the same server name.

 To resolve these issues, this document defines a QUIC transport parameter that expands the scope of the token from the server name to a union of the server